-The estimation of liabilities arising from insurance contracts such as unearned premiums reserve, claims under settlement reserve, incurred but not reported claims reserve and unallocated loss adjustment expenses reserve as disclosed in Note 11 to the financial statements, involves a significant degree of judgement.
-These liabilities are based on the pattern of risk distributions over coverage period, the bestestimated ultimate cost of all claims incurred but not settled at a given date, whether reported or not, together with the related claims handling costs and persistency (including consideration of policyholder behavior).
-Actuarial computations have been used to determine these provisions.
-Underlying these computations are a number of explicit or implicit assumptions relating to the expected settlement amount and settlement patterns of claims.
-Since the determination of such a provision requires the expertise of an external valuation expert who incorporates significant assumptions, judgements and estimations, the valuation of these liabilities was significant to our audit.
+The estimation of liabilities arising from insurance contracts such as unearned premiums reserve, outstanding claims reserve, incurred but not reported claims reserve and unallocated loss adjustment expenses reserve as disclosed in Note 11 to the financial statements, involves a significant degree of judgement.
+These liabilities are based on the pattern of risk distributions over coverage period, the best-estimated ultimate cost of all claims incurred but not settled at a given date, whether reported or not, together with the related claims handling costs and persistency (including consideration of policyholder behavior).